Children pulpotomy and pulpectomy

 Children´s pulpotomy is a pulp tissue treatment performed on primary teeth with severe tooth decay and/or superficial infection or inflammation of the pulp tissue located in the coronary area of the tooth.
 The difference with pulpectomy is that the pulp tissue of the root area of the tooth is not affected by disease yet.

 The procedure eliminates the affected coronary pulp tissue, and protects from disease the unaffected pulp tissue located in the radicular conducts (roots) with a sealing material at the entrance of the orifices of the root.

 The main difference between the pulpotomy and pulpectomy procedures in primary teeth relies on the amount of pulp tissue removed: it is partial in pulpotomy as only “superficial” coronary pulp tissue is removed, while it is complete in pulpectomy where removal of pulp tissue is performed on both the coronary and root area of the primary tooth.

 Depending on the previous status of the tooth, in most cases, after a pulpotomy or pulpectomy a crown may be necessary, and in other cases, a restoration with esthetic resins can be used.

 After clinical and radiographic diagnosis, an evaluation of the tooth risk assessment is performed.
-The pediatric dentist specialized in these treatments (pulpotomy and pulpectomy) will advise the child´s family to perform one treatment or the other.
+The paediatric dentist specialized in these treatments (pulpotomy and pulpectomy) will advise the child´s family to perform one treatment or the other.